 at this very moment, Minta & The Brook Trout is:

 Mariana Ricardo (vox, bass, ukulele, production),

 and Tomás Sousa (drums, vox).

 this is the place to listen to all of our music (as well as read the lyrics and check out who worked on each recording, if that’s something you like doing), watch our videos, find out where we’re playing next and who to contact if you want to book a show or an interview.

 you can also sign up for our mailing list, if you haven’t done so yet.

 as part of a generation of Portuguese musicians with the healthy habit of playing in each other’s bands as well as with other artists, like fellow Lisboans You Can’t Win Charlie Brown or Julie & The Carjackers, which came about at around the same time, we have played all over the country, from house shows to major festivals, and occasional shows in other parts of Europe, having also played in Japan and the US. some of our records have been released by independent record labels in the US and are currently being distributed in Japan by Disk Union.

 our band’s formation is not stable: since coming up with the name, in 2009, an ever-changing line up of extremely talented Lisbon-based band members and guest musicians play songs written by yours truly – Francisca Cortesão, aka Minta herself – and coaxed into shape by Mariana Ricardo, who has produced all of our recordings.

-our upcoming record, Demolition Derby (2021), follows Slow (2016) and its companion Row EP (2017), Olympia and the self-titled 2009 release Minta & The Brook Trout as the fourth LP in our discography, which also includes a live album made with friends on a cold December night in 2010 (Carnide, 2010), and a covers EP of songs Out Of Washington State (2013).
+our new record, Demolition Derby (2021), follows Slow (2016) and its companion Row EP (2017), Olympia and the self-titled 2009 release Minta & The Brook Trout as the fourth LP in our discography, which also includes a live album made with friends on a cold December night in 2010 (Carnide, 2010), and a covers EP of songs Out Of Washington State (2013).